-The TYgo and Seychelle pH2O are the two best alkaline water filter bottles currently on the market in 2019.
+The TYgo and Seychelle pH2O are the two best alkaline water filter bottles currently on the market.
 It’s best to stick with one of these if you want a reliable alkaline water filter bottle.

 Most of the other bottles I checked out have the same filter type as the pH Revive.
 To learn more about why these filters don’t work well, read my list of alkaline water brands to avoid.